You can see Bill's web site for unusual travelers at HuntingRelics.com

 Each year ten of thousands of meteorites hit the earth.
 They are worth big dollars to the finders.
 In fact they are worth more than gold.
 You might say they are black gold.
 This is your chance to find one.
 You also will be able to say that you have entered the Twilight Zone.

 Did you ever go on a strange vacation?
 Well this one is out of this world.
-When you come to Truth or Consequences to see the new space station that will launch tourists into space, do a little walking to find space junk...meteorites on our ranch.
+When you come to New Mexico to see the new space station that will launch tourists into space, do a little walking to find space junk...meteorites on our ranch.
 Hunting for meteorites does not have to be a bone chilling adventure to the Antarctic where the temperature is 50 below zero F and 50 mile per hour winds.
 Meteors enter the earth's atmosphere everywhere.
 They impact everywhere.
 The trick in finding them is to look where they have had a good chance of impacting or where they have been concentrated by natural forces of the earth and have not been destroyed by weathering.

 You must also keep a visual eye for other interesting rocks which could be meteorites.
 It seems that the best way to find meteorites from this area is to use a combination of metal detecting and good old-fashioned shoe-leather foot searching.
 The weather is not hard to predict for the Truth or Consequences area.
 Don't bother to bring a raincoat, it only rains 10" per year.
 The winters are mild as it is Southern New Mexico.
 It could get to 10F, but not for many days of the year.
 A clear sky with a gentle breeze is the norm.